 The following is “re-reading” for anyone that has ALREADY taken an avalanche course.
-Before we get started on how to use an avalanche beacon, you need to make sure you know how to use your beacons features.
+Before we get started on how to use an avalanche beacon, you need to make sure you know how to use the features of your beacon.

 1. Turn Your Beacon On